Overview

 2. Brokerage for Client Referrals

-or third party.
+using that broker-dealer or third party.

-3. Clients Directing Which Broker/Dealer/Custodian to Use
+3. Clients Directing Which Broker-Dealer/Custodian to Use

-granted to GFG to select brokers; this direction may result in higher commissions, which may
+to select brokers; this direction may result in higher commissions, which may result in a disparity

-result in a disparity between free and directed accounts; and trades for the client and other
+between free and directed accounts; and trades for the client and other directed accounts may be

-directed accounts may be executed after trades for free accounts, which may result in less favorable
+executed after trades for free accounts, which may result in less favorable prices, particularly for

-prices, particularly for illiquid securities or during volatile market conditions.
-Not all investment
+illiquid securities or during volatile market conditions.
+Not all investment advisers allow their clients

-advisers allow their clients to direct brokerage.
+to direct brokerage.

 B. Aggregating (Block) Trading for Multiple Client Accounts